 There are still more questions to be answered by science.
 The EAT-Lancet Report did not set a cost frame for the Great Food Transformation, nor take on the entirety of the food system.
-Neither did the commission examine actor behaviours in depth or focus on economic impacts.
+Neither did the commission examine actor behaviors in-depth or focus on economic impacts.
 “Can you imagine how much money we could save by saving 11 million lives each year?”.

 The Commission stresses, however, that we do know more than enough to act — and that time is running out.

-Professor Rockstrom highlighted that 2019 and 2020 is a key period for change, with COP and the IPBES, and 2020 being a pivoty point of policy development towards the UN Sustainable Development Goals.
-And this year´s EAT Stockholm Food Forum is an important arena to translate science into collaborative, measurable actions.
+Professor Rockstrom highlighted that 2019 and 2020 is a key period for change, with COP and the IPBES, and 2020 being a vital point of policy development towards the UN Sustainable Development Goals.
+And this year’s EAT Stockholm Food Forum is an important arena to translate science into collaborative, measurable actions.